Sample Complexity Bounds for Linear Constrained MDPs with a Generative Model: Instantiating the Framework for Linear Constrained MDPs

 Recall that the \texttt{DataCollection} procedure requires as input a subset of $\mathcal{S} \times \mathcal{A}$.
 In the linear setting, we provide a coreset $\mathcal{C}$ as this input.
 We now describe the construction of the coreset \citep{lattimore2020learning, kitamura2023regularization}.
 The key properties of the coreset are that it has few elements (independent of the cardinality of $\cS$ and $\cA$), while the features corresponding to the $(x,b) \in \mathcal{C}$ provide a good coverage of the feature space.
 For a distribution $\tilde \rho$ over $\mathcal{S} \times \mathcal{A}$, let $G \in \mathbb{R}^{d \times d}$ and $g(\tilde\rho) \in \mathbb{R}$ be defined as:

 We refer to $\tilde \rho$ as the design, $G$ as the corresponding design matrix, and define the coreset of $\tilde\rho$ as its support, $\mathcal{C} := \text{Supp}(\tilde\rho)$.
 The task of identifying a design that minimizes $g$ is known as the \textit{$G$-optimal design problem}.
 We assume that we can construct near-optimal experimental design. \begin{assumption}[Optimal Design] We have access to an oracle called \texttt{ComputeOptimalDesign} which returns $\tilde\rho$, $\mathcal{C}$ and $G$ such that $g(\tilde\rho) \leq 2d$ and the coreset of $\tilde\rho$ has size at most $\tilde{O}(d)$. \end{assumption} Such a design can be obtained using the Frank-Wolfe algorithm~\citep{todd2016minimum} described in~\cref{appendix_A}.
+Accordingly, we first use the \texttt{ComputeOptimalDesign} procedure to construct $\tilde{\rho}$, $\mathcal{C}$, and the associated design matrix $G$, and then utilize the resulting coreset $\mathcal{C}$ to collect data.
+For each state-action pair in $\mathcal{C}$, we collect $N$ independent samples and store them in the buffer $\mathcal{B}$.
+Hence, the total sample complexity is $N \, |\mathcal{C}|$.
+In the subsequent section, it is convenient to consider $\mathcal{B}$ as a union of $T$ disjoint subsets $B_0 \cup \cdots \cup B_{T-1}$, where each $B_i$ consists of $M$ independent samples for every state-action pair in $\mathcal{C}$.
+Consequently, we have $N = T \, M$.